 - Usually characters use Yuya's catchphrase, "The Fun is just getting started" to show that they respect him in Yu-Gi-Oh!
 ARC-V but when Yugo uses it, it means that they are currently synced up

-- Paperinik occasionally borrowed his ally Xadhoom's catchphrase "Let's dance!"
-It never happened when she was near, however.
+- Paperinik New Adventures: Paperinik occasionally borrows his ally Xadhoom's catchphrase "Let's dance!"
+It never happens when she is near, however.

 - In her initial confrontation with Twilight Buffy the Vampire Slayer calls him an ass clown.
 Chris Jericho would be so proud.
 Or maybe she had been watching Office Space.

-- Xavier often says "To me, my X-Men" when he was summoning the team.
-But, since mid-2000s, Cyclops, once he took Xavier's place as headmaster and Big Good of the team, took to using it now-and-again, usually before doing something awesome.
+- Xavier often says "To me, my X-Men" when he is summoning the team.
+But, since mid-2000s, Cyclops, once he takes Xavier's place as headmaster and Big Good of the team, takes to using it now-and-again, usually before doing something awesome.
 Kitty Pryde has also used it once or twice too, since she can.

-- 'New Mutants'' character, Legion (Xavier's son) borrowed it, when X-Men came to aid him against monstrous version of his father.
+- 'New Mutants'' character Legion (Xavier's son) borrowed it, when the X-Men come to aid him against a monstrous version of his father.

 - And shortly after the Uncanny Avengers discover Red Skull has Xavier's brain, he summons his team with "To me, my S-Men!"

 - Wolverine's titular character has special catchphrase "two words, bub," whenever he and somebody with Super Strength perform Fastball Special.
-Victor Mancha of Runaways borrowed it when he and Molly performed that maneuver.
+Victor Mancha of Runaways borrows it when he and Molly perform that maneuver.

-- One issue of Spider-Man started with Spider-Man leading the Avengers against Doctor Octopus, all the while shouting "Avengers Assemble!"
-Justified in-book as the Avengers were following Spider-Man's lead, as Doc Ock was primarily his adversary:
+- One issue of Spider-Man starts with Spider-Man leading the Avengers against Doctor Octopus, all the while shouting "Avengers Assemble!"
+Justified in-book as the Avengers are following Spider-Man's lead, as Doc Ock is primarily his adversary: